 I am a graduate of California State Polytechnic University - Pomona.
 I received my Bachelor of Science in Electrical Engineering and am pursuing Master of Science in Electrical Engineering.
 I am most passionate about math because math is where I have had the most struggles.
 I always welcome a chance to take anybody who struggle with math to become more passionate about it as I have done for friends of mine.

-California State Polytechnic University-Pomona - Bachelors, Electrical Engineering
+Undergraduate Degree: California State Polytechnic University-Pomona - Bachelors, Electrical Engineering

 If a student has difficulty learning a skill or concept, what would you do?